Multiple school buses collide in Burlington Co.; 24 injured

 Four of the buses needed to be towed from the scene due to extensive damage.

-A statement released by Medford police said first responders identified 21 children and 1 adult staff member and 2 bus drivers with injuries that were all determined to be minor in nature.
-Each of the injured was transported to Virtua Voorhees
+A statement released by Medford police said first responders identified 21 children, one adult staff member, and two bus drivers with injuries that were all determined to be minor in nature.
+Each of the injured was transported to Virtua Voorhees and Virtua Mount Holly Hospitals for treatment of their injuries.

-and Virtua Mount Holly Hospitals for treatment of their injuries.
-67 campers and 10 staff members were taken off the buses and were then transported back to the JCC Camp on additional buses to be reunified with their families.
+Sixty-seven campers and 10 staff members were taken off the buses and were then transported back to the JCC Camp on additional buses to be reunified with their families.

 Katz JCC/JCC Camps at Medford said they were communicating directly with the families of campers and issued a statement thanking the first responders for their prompt response.